earth11411/AuthMatrix/README.md

 # AuthMatrix (Community-Maintained Version)

 ---

 ### ⚠️ **Notice: This is a Community-Maintained Fork**

 This is an actively maintained fork of the original **AuthMatrix** project by **SecurityInnovation** ([github.com/SecurityInnovation/AuthMatrix](https://github.com/SecurityInnovation/AuthMatrix)).

-The original project appears to be unmaintained (last commit in [Year of last commit, e.g., 2018]).
+The original project appears to be unmaintained (last commit in **2018**).
 This fork was created to continue its development, fix outstanding bugs, incorporate modern Burp Suite APIs, and add new features for the community.

 All credit for the original concept and foundational code goes to SecurityInnovation.